MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2103-release-notes.md

 **Breaking changes**

 Fixed an issue for parameter **O365LanguageSelection**.
-You now need to specify a language with a country name.
+You now need to specify a language with a country/region name.
 This change aligns this parameter with the options in the Configuration Manager console.
 For example, `-O365LanguageSelection "English (United States)"`

 ### Set-CMCertificateProfileScep